sckulkarni246/bb-xm-SLAM-opencv/README.md

 1) http://shashankaditya.wordpress.com/ -- An informal documentation of the project - especially the milestones

-2) http://theperfectmixture.wordpress.com/ -- My tech blog with some posts dedicated to this project
+2) http://theperfectmixture.wordpress.com/ -- My old tech blog with some posts dedicated to this project